 The implementation of EU4OceanObs has been delegated to MOi, a provider of ocean science-based services of general interest focused on the conservation and the sustainable use of the oceans, seas and marine resources since 2010.
 MOi has also been conceiving, implementing and operating the Copernicus Marine Service on behalf of the European Commission since 2014.
 MOi was also selected along with ECMWF and EUMETSAT to implement the WEkEO DIAS cloud computing platform.
 And now, MOi will enter and bring its expertise in a new frontier of international ocean governance by coordinating the EU4OceanObs project.

-A team has been set up, fully integrated at MOi, to pilot EU4OceanObs and who will work side by side with the European Commission’s Foreign Policy Instrument Service, the G7 Coordination Centre and the GEO Blue Planet Secretary.
-The project taskforce, headed by the MOi Scientific Director, Pierre Yves Le Traon, includes a GEO Blue Planet European Office and a G7/GOOS European Office.
-The GEO Blue Planet Office will contribute to international initiatives for sustained oceans and on behalf of the European Commission, further integrate and promote European activities in this domain.
-The G7/GOOS European Office will foster synergies between these two bodies and on behalf of the European Commission, support the G7/GOOS coordination centre and notably advance the EU’s actions related to the Future of the Seas and Oceans initiative and other international developments on global ocean governance.
+A team has been set up, fully integrated at MOi, to pilot EU4OceanObs and who will work side by side with the European Commission’s Foreign Policy Instrument Service, the Coordination Centre of the G7 Future of Seas and Oceans Initiative (FSOI) and the GEO Blue Planet Secretary.
+The project taskforce, headed by the MOi Scientific Director, Pierre Yves Le Traon, includes action coordinators for the GEO Blue Planet Initiative and the G7 FSOI.
+The GEO Blue Planet component will contribute to international initiatives for sustained oceans and on behalf of the European Commission, further integrate and promote European activities in this domain.
+The G7 FSOI component will foster synergies between these two bodies and on behalf of the European Commission, notably advance the EU’s actions related to the G7 FSOI and other international developments on global ocean governance.